Environmental guidance for your business in Northern Ireland & Scotland

 If you identify any nuisance you should take all reasonable steps to prevent or minimise it.
 To avoid causing a nuisance, you should:

-You should ensure that nuisance events do not become persistent and regular as this is more likely to result in legal action.
+You should ensure that nuisance events do not become persistent and regular, as persistent or regular nuisance events are more likely to result in legal action.

 Try to maintain good relations with your neighbours.
 Give neighbours early warning of any particular activities that you plan to carry out, such as building work or installing new plant.